 It’s important to understand the unwillingness of your insurance company to pay for services does not reduce the need for obtaining treatment.
 While Vision Therapy is not inexpensive, it should be seen as an investment in yourself or your child’s future.

 We understand the commitment required of Vision Therapy.
-We, as well as our patients, are also aware of the truly life-changing impact Vision Therapy can have on children and adults of all ages.
-We offer various financing options to help make sure insurance or any financial reason is not the barrier preventing you/your child from receiving the necessary life-changing care.
-We have made special arrangements with Care Credit to offer various payment plans.
+However, we are also aware of the truly life-changing impact Vision Therapy can have on children and adults of all ages.
+For this reason we offer various financing options to help make sure insurance or any financial reason is not the barrier preventing you/your child from receiving the necessary life-changing care.
+We have made special arrangements with Advance Care to offer various payment plans.
 If you have any other questions related to the process of insurance for Vision Therapy, please call the office at (402) 502-0043 and we’d be happy to discuss them with you.

 You will be responsible for filing insurance claims.
 Upon request, we will provide the forms along with the procedural and diagnosis codes for you to submit to your insurance.
 You may need to contact your insurance company regarding their specific process of filing claims.

 We accept Advance Care